African American Student Affairs

 Applications for the 2013-2014 Gardner/Exum Scholarship are due by 3:00pm on Monday, December 2nd, 2013 and can be submitted electronically to firstname.lastname@example.org, or turned in to our office at 1914 Sheridan Road.
 Finalists will be required to participate in an interview with the selection committee on Tuesday, January 14th or Wednesday January 15th 2014 between 12pm-5pm.

 African American Community Resource Guide

-If you're new to campus or the Evanston area and looking for places of interest to the African and African-American experience, please check out our Resource Guide!
-It includes the best places to eat, visit, or just hang out!
+If you're new to campus or the Evanston area and looking for places of interest to the African and African-American experience, please check out our Resource Guide.
+It includes the best places to eat, visit, or just to hang out!

 Weekly Email Listserv

 The weekly announcements serve as an e-newsletter with information and news regarding opportunities that may be of interest to students.
 The email is sent out every Wednesday during the academic year, not counting exam weeks and breaks.